 - Landscaping – this can be back-breaking work but is worth the effort.
 Professional landscapers can cost a fortune.
 With a little planning and imagination, you can transform a garden into a beautiful oasis without the expense.
 Repurpose, recycle, or upcycle things like old tires and pallets to make planters, seating and tables.
 Again, use online sources or reclaim yards for items like rocks or railway sleepers (railway ties in the US) to build rockeries or raised beds for a vegetable garden.

 Refinish, do not replace!

 One great tip for anyone involved in budget renovations is to repaint and refinish items like kitchen cabinets rather than replacing them depending of course on the wood type.
 Some will need sanding down, others can be repainted.
-Handles can be replaced if necessary, or you can simply spray them with metallic paint to rejuvenate them.
+Handles or pull down faucets can be replaced if necessary, or you can simply spray them with metallic paint to rejuvenate them.
 A shiny handle (along with the fresh paint) will trick the beholder into believing that it is a new kitchen!
 If this doesn’t appeal or isn’t an option, then you could consider ‘refacing’ the cabinets by putting different doors on.
-Yet again, our old friends Facebook, Craigslist, Freecycle etc. can be of assistance here to keep the costs down.
+Yet again, our old friends Facebook, Craigslist, Freecycle, etc. can be of assistance here to keep the costs down.
 It might be worth ensuring beforehand that you have a decent space in which to store any bargains safely as you come across them.
-Alternatively, you could use ‘peel & stick’ coverings that resemble stone, wood, and even marble.
-This type of material is also available as wall panels, and as a handy covering for faded or outdated vinyl floors.

 If you are feeling brave you could let your baby do a design, babies have great painting ideas!